emanuelefavero/next-node-backend/README.md

 npm run dev
 ```

-> TIP: We are using `concurrently` to run both the server and the client at the same time
+> TIP: We are using `concurrently` to run both the server and the client at the same time from the root directory

 - Open your browser and navigate to `http://localhost:3000`

+> TIP: the server runs on port 4000 and the client runs on port 3000
+>
+> In production you should add a `CLIENT_URL` environment variable to the server with the URL of the client and also update the `serverURL` in `client/config/server` with the URL of the server

 ## Folder Structure